modular-magician/terraform-provider-google-beta/website/docs/r/compute_region_url_map.html.markdown

   (Optional)
   Before forwarding the request to the selected service, the request's host header is replaced with contents of hostRewrite.
   The value must be from 1 to 255 characters.

+<a name="nested_default_route_action_url_rewrite_regex_rewrite"></a>The `regex_rewrite` block supports:

+* `path_pattern` -
+  (Optional)
+  The regular expression used to match against the URL path.
+  It uses RE2 syntax with the following constraints:
+   - Any single character operators
+   - Groups are allowed to have only submatch operator inside
+   - Groups are allowed only without any char repetition, e.g. .*
+   - Any char repetition, e.g. .*, is only allowed to be used in a single regex together with:
+       - Empty string operators
+       - Other repetitions
+       - Ranges
+       - Repetitions of ranges
+   - Ranges are only allowed to have:
+       - Character range
+       - Digits range
+       - Symbols listed in characters allowed for ranges

+* `path_substitution` -
+  (Optional)
+  Required when path pattern is specified.
+Used to rewrite matching parts of the path.

 <a name="nested_default_route_action_timeout"></a>The `timeout` block supports: